imapp-pl/gas-cost-estimator/docs/report_impact.md

 The lowest observed gas usage % difference (block_gas_diff/block_gas_usage) is 0.71%, the greatest is 51.93% .
 Only 1.6% of examined blocks have gas usage % difference greater than 20% .

-The table below list top coefficients that incurred the greatest total gas usage decrement.
+The table below list is top coefficients that incurred the greatest total gas usage decrement.

 | coefficient |  gas_diff   |  quantity   |
 |-------------|-------------|-------------|